mattmacumber/python/README.md

-# python
+# Python scripts and libs

-python scripts and libs
+**fdupes.py** - A script based on fdupes by Adrian Lopez, for windows